-4 See the Acts Interpretation Act 1954, section 36, definition area.
-See also the Local Government Act 1993, section 1208(1)(a) and (b) about references to local authority and the area of a local authority and section 23 (Changed name or title) of this Act.
+See the Acts Interpretation Act 1954, section 36 (Meaning of commonly used words and expressions), definition local government.
+See also the Local Government Act 1993, section 1208(1)(a) about references to local authority and section 23 (Changed name or title) of this Act.